Fahad98723/triangle-learning-center/README.md

 * ### `Project Work`

 This project is  A Learning Kid's School Site.
-For addmission and online subject or lesson  this project created. people can enrole any lesson or subject in this project for kids.
+You can enrole their some sevices .
+And You can find Thier Team or teacher details.

 * ### `About Project `

-This project is  for kids learning Kid's those are not students of this learning centre they can enrole any lesson if they want to .
+Kids who are not students of this learning centre they can enrole any lesson if they want to .
-For kids great future they can learn any type of lessons which noted in the site
+For kids great future they can learn any type of lessons which noted in the site.
+We gave our best for a students good future.

  * ### `Final Words`